| |

 -

-A trust established for the benefit of a charitable
+for the benefit of a charitable organization under which

-her designated heirs.
-This type of trust can reduce
+heirs.
+This type of trust can reduce estate taxes and

-estate taxes and allows the trustor's heirs to retain
+allows the trustor's heirs to retain control of the

 -